Financial Aid & Scholarship Search

 MHEC - The MARYLAND HIGHER EDUCATION COMMISSION offers programs specifically for Maryland residents.

 Students should contact the Financial Aid Office of each institution to which they plan to apply for more transfer scholarship information.

 Boren Scholarship – This scholarship provides support for U.S. undergraduates who are studying abroad.

-Frostburg State University Transfer Scholarship - Maryland community college graduates who complete a transfer program or selected career program with a 3.0 or higher cumulative grade point average are automatically awarded a scholarship equivalent to half of the in-state tuition at FSU.
-Call the FSU Admissions Office at 301-687-4201 for more information.
+Frostburg State University Transfer Scholarship - Maryland community college graduates with a 3.0 or higher cumulative GPA may be eligible for a scholarship equivalent to half of the in-state tuition at FSU.

-Morris K. Udall Foundation – Scholarships are awarded to undergraduate students who are pursuing careers related to the environment, including science, educations, engineering, and social science fields.
+Morris K. Udall Foundation – Scholarships are awarded to undergraduate students who are pursuing careers related to the environment.

-Transfer Academic Excellence Scholarship – The University of Maryland, College Park offers scholarships for transfer students.
-This highly competitive scholarship awards full or partial tuition for up to four consecutive semesters to especially talented students.
-Applicants must be Maryland residents who are transferring from a Maryland Community College.
+Transfer Academic Excellence Scholarship – The University of Maryland, College Park offers this highly competitive scholarship for up to four consecutive semesters to especially talented students.
+Applicants must be Maryland residents who are transferring from a Maryland community college.